Skip to main content

 University of Hawaii, John A. Burns School of Medicine

-I was born and raised in Kaneohe.
-I attended Kamehameha Schools, the University of Hawaii at Manoa – where I majored in biochemistry – and the University of Hawaii, John A. Burns School of Medicine.
+I was born and raised on Oahu and attended Hanalani Schools.
+I went to the University of Hawaii at Manoa for my bachelor's degree and to the University of Hawaii, John A. Burns School of Medicine.

 Back to Top